-Another super helpful take-away from therapy was developing a self-care philosophy.
+Another incredibly helpful take-away from therapy was developing a self-care philosophy.
 After focusing on big life decisions affecting my happiness (like my career, partner, home and friends), I thought there might be something said for self-care.
 You know, a daily routine helping you boost your mood and confidence.
-To keep things light, I created a silly alliteration focusing on Beauty, Brains and Body (it may have been Booty).
+To keep things light, I created a silly alliteration focusing on Beauty, Brains and Body (the last one may have been Booty).

-Daily, I would focus on these areas.
+On a daily basis, I would focus on these areas.
 To feel beautiful I’d keep up on haircuts, paint my toe nails or stay in Saturday night for a facial.
 To keep my mind sharp I’d read new books or study a foreign language.
-And for my body, I’d alter my eating habits and begin a fairly intense workout routine (see #glutenfree and Wellness & Weekly Workouts).
+And for my body, I altered my eating habits and began a fairly intense workout routine (see #glutenfree and Wellness & Weekly Workouts).
 Now, if I have an “off” day taking a little “me” time lifts my spirits immediately.

 Search Outside Yourself